chaudron/ovs_perf/README.md

 ```

 To allow full offload of OVS to LiquidIO-II adapter, the liquidio driver kernel module must be configured
-to use the appropriate firmware
+to use the appropriate firmware:

 ```
 modprobe liquidio fw_type=vsw
 ```

 Now, let's enable the SRIOV Virtual functions for the LiquidIO-II adapter.
 For this example, we'll enable 1 SRIOV VF
-for Physical Function 0
+for Physical Function 0:

 ```
 # lspci -d 177d:9702